-Information Services Group (ISG) offer a bursary to fund and support learning technologists to become Certified Members of the Association for Learning Technology (CMALT).
+Between 2016 and 2019 Information Services Group (ISG) offered a bursary to fund and support learning technologists to become Certified Members of the Association for Learning Technology (CMALT).

 Established in 1993, The Association for Learning Technology is the UK's leading membership organisation in the learning technology field.
-Undertaking CMALT is a great Professional Development opportunity:
+Undertaking CMALT offers a valuable professional development opportunity:

-- Create a portfolio to document and reflect on your work - showing that you keep pace with technology and are using it effectively.
+- To create a portfolio to document and reflect on your work - showing that you keep pace with technology and are using it effectively.

 - CMALT is certified by peers and once certified you can become a CMALT assessor.